 Grand Central, Later known as the Central Studios situated on Bedford Row, the building in which it stood was originally built as a Primitive Wesleyan Methodist preaching house in 1812.
 The façade of the church has become integrated with the new development on Bedford Row.

 This was situated on Glentworth Street, this closed in 1976.
 The building was demolished in 1981.

 This was built in the late 1940s on Sexton Street by two O’Sullivan brothers from Corbally.
 It was closed and then re-opened in 1953 as City Theatre.
 The building still stands and is used by Shannon Furniture today.

 Situated on Bedford Row this was the site of two cinemas of the same name.
 The first opened in 1935, with the film “Brewsters Millions” it closed in 1974 and was demolished in 1988.

 The second of which was most recent of all the cinemas in Limerick, it was built in the early 1990s and abandoned in the early 2000s.
 Above the cinema was a bowling alley from which the breaks of the skittles could be heard during the film.

 This Theatre stood on Henry Street, where Smyths toy store is today.
 It was firstly a Theatre but was used as a cinema in it’s later years, it was destroyed by fire in 1922.

-This was situated on Nicholas Street it was built in the 1930s, it can be seen here in a photograph from the early 1970s, third building on the left.
+This was situated on Nicholas Street it opened in 1936, it can be seen here in a photograph from the early 1970s, third building on the left.
 Styx, snooker hall now occupies the building.
+It closed in 1972.

 This was situated on Charlotte’s Quay.
 Demolished by 1959.
 It is said that the old roof was used on the Curragower Boatclub.